ExtCore/ExtCore-Sample/README.md

 * add ExtCore.WebApplication as dependency to your main application project;
 * inherit your main application’s Startup class from ExtCore.WebApplication.Startup;
-* add ExtCore.Infrastructure as dependency to each of your extension projects;
 * implement ExtCore.Infrastructure.IExtension interface for each of your extensions (optional);
 * tell main application about the extension.